Overview#

 • Python bindings to all of the above, using the Python-3 async API in most cases

-Omniverse Client Library
+Omniverse Client Library#

-This is the library that Omniverse clients such as Kit use to communicate with both Omniverse servers and with local filesystems when loading and saving Assets (such as USD, MDL and textures).
+This is the library that Omniverse clients such as Kit use to communicate with both Omniverse servers and with local file systems when loading and saving assets (such as USD, MDL, and textures).
 It contains:

-• a USD AssetResolver for parsing omniverse:// URIs
+• A USD AssetResolver for parsing omniverse:// URIs

-• some SDF FileFormat plugins to support specialised use cases, including Omniverse’s Live Edit mode
+• Some SDF FileFormat plugins to support specialised use cases, including Omniverse’s Live Edit mode

-• an API to read/write/copy data/files and filesystem-like queries on Omniverse Nucleus servers
+• An API to read/write/copy data/files and filesystem-like queries on Omniverse Nucleus servers

 • Support for managing connections with Omniverse servers